 Section 118-564 (f)(4) of the Land Development Regulations of the Miami Beach Code provides criteria by which the Historic Preservation Board evaluates requests for a Certificate of Appropriateness for Demolition.
 The following is an analysis of the request based upon these criteria:

-The existing structure is designated as Contributing within the Ocean Beach Local Historic District.
+The existing structure is designated as part of the Ocean Drive/Collins Avenue Local Historic District.